Advanced Diploma of Graphic Design

-- have successfully completed Year 12 or equivalent, or be a mature age applicant
+- successfully completed Year 12, or be a mature age applicant

-- have successfully completed required units from the Diploma of Graphic Design or demonstrate relevant industry experience (direct entry is available for suitable applicants who can demonstrate relevant industry experience)
+- successfully completed required units from the Diploma of Graphic Design or demonstrate relevant industry experience (direct entry is available for suitable applicants who can demonstrate relevant industry experience)

-- Diploma of Graphic Design with a pathway into this course (Advanced Diploma of Graphic Design)
+- Diploma of Graphic Design with a pathway into Advanced Diploma of Graphic Design

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.